Troubleshooting

 Resolve Duplicate Object Issues

 Duplicate objects are two or more objects on the same device with different names but the same values.
 These objects are usually created accidentally, serve similar purposes, and are used by different policies.
-After resolving duplicate object issues, CDO updates all affected object references with the retained object name.
+After resolving duplicate object issues, Security Cloud Control updates all affected object references with the retained object name.

 To resolve duplicate object issues: